 The Harper Cheerleaders provide and promote school spirit while supporting all the athletic programs.
 The girls' performing skills include cheers, mounts, splits, jumps, and gymnastics.
 Other activities include money raising projects, parades, travel to other schools, and a winter sports banquet.
 There are eight members.
-Half of the squad is chosen in the spring of 1978, and the remainder will be chosen in the fall of 1978.
-They will represent Harper for the 1978-79 sport seasons.
+Half of the squad was chosen last spring, and the remainder will be chosen this fall.
+They will represent Harper for this year's sport seasons.
 Men and women interested in trying out should contact the Student Activities Office, A336, and watch for announcements in The Harbinger and on campus bulletin boards.